 Determining how to interpret all this information is the hard part, of course.
 Federal Reserve economists use data to forecast potential outcomes of various economic scenarios.
 All the while, the economists look for key information that will contribute to better monetary policy.
 The variety of research interests around the Federal Reserve System fosters a diversity of views and influences wider economic thought.

 Spreading the Word

 The Federal Reserve shares the viewpoints that emerge from its research.
 Besides producing publications for audiences of all kinds, Fed speakers address numerous groups on the economic outlook, participate in professional forums, conduct educational seminars for area teachers, provide economic information for local reporters, develop publications about the economy and the Fed for the public, and develop lessons and online tools about the economy for use in classrooms.
 Websites at each Reserve Bank and at the Board of Governors broaden the reach of the Federal Reserve's economic expertise.

 The previous two sections described the roles of the Federal Reserve Banks and the FOMC in monetary policy.
-The Federal Reserve's dual mandate is to provide price stability and maximum employment.
-Achieving these goals requires using monetary policy to influence the money supply, interest rates, and economic growth.
-While the Fed's monetary policy function is the task that gets the most attention, the Federal Reserve System has many other roles that are addressed in the final section of this website.
+The Federal Reserve’s dual mandate is to provide price stability and maximum employment.
+Achieving these goals requires using monetary policy to influence interest rates, employment and the price level.
+While the Fed’s monetary policy function is the task that gets the most attention, the Federal Reserve System has many other roles that are addressed in the final section of In Plain English.